@Work Program in the (Swiss) News

 3. Join the Trash Hero committee.
 A non-compulsory commitment of about 2 hours per month plus cleanups and putting your thoughts out in our group chats is what is required.
 We all lead busy lives, so we do what we can and keep the commitment low.

 Our group consists neither of Thai people nor of foreign people.
-We are all just Trash Heros.
+We are all just Trash Heroes.
 Other chapters in Thailand have a lot more going on, and we would like to do more here in Chiang Mai as well.
 Trash Hero Chiang Mai can work towards an even brighter future for our beautiful city!

 At the moment Trash Hero Chiang Mai already has: